-One of the essential functions in the Blockchain security is the hashing function.
-A hash function is feed with an input string (which can be a number, any collection of alphabets, media files) of several lengths and alters it into a fixed length.
+One of the essential functions of Blockchain security is the hashing function.
+A hash function is fed with an input string (which can be a number, any collection of alphabets, or media files) of several lengths and alters it into a fixed length.
 This fixed-length bit will vary (as a 32-bit, 64-bit, 128-bit, or 256-bit) based on the hashing function used in the blocks.
-That fixed-length output is termed as the Hash.
+That fixed-length output is termed the Hash.
 Such a hash is the cryptographic by-product of the hash algorithm.

 What is Blockchain Hashing?

 A Blockchain block has a hash in itself.
 It can accept as a unique fingerprint for each block.
-This helps identify a block along with all its contents, which is always unique as a fingerprint.
-So as the block is created, changes inside the block will cause the hash to change.
-Therefore, the hash plays a significant role for you to detect the changes to intersections.
-If your Blockchain's fingerprint changes, it does not stay the same block any longer.
+This helps identify a block and its contents, which is always unique as a fingerprint.
+So as the block is created, changes inside the block will cause the Hash to change.
+Therefore, the Hash plays a significant role for you to detect the changes to intersections.
+If your Blockchain's fingerprint changes, it no longer stays the same block.